eliasniepoetter/msc_aml_project_reinforcement_learning/README.md

 ## How to use it
 - create a virtul environment inside the project folder
 - load all packages listed in the requirements.txt via pip
-- open a local terminal and, navigate to the project folder and excute the __main__.py
+- open a local terminal and navigate to the project folder and excute the __main__.py
   - note that one have to comment out either the import and call of train or the import and call of evaluation
   - only one import and one call are allowed to be active in the main